tnh2/ENV872_Project/README.md

 ## Quality assurance/quality control

-At this time, I have not explored the data enough to have determined the necessary QA/QC measures to take.

 One step I will take to check the GIS data and analysis is to produce a map that can be visually inspected for accuracy (e.g., are there coal mines in all the counties identified as mining counties).

 I will also make sure that all of the counties in the COVID dataset match with a county in the Census data.